Should I Get In Touch With the Narcissist?

 The Prior Warning Silent Treatment is doled out during devaluation and when there are specific circumstances.
 We do this when we know that you have concerns that we are interested romantically in someone else, that we are spending time with someone else and our motives (and theirs) are unclear.
 In essence, when we are triangulating you (although you probably will not realise this is what is happening) we will issue the PWST.
 We do this because it enables us to wield power over you by telling you and controlling you in terms of whether are permitted to engage with us.
 It also means that you are told there will be a silence (although you won’t necessarily know that it is a silent treatment) from the beginning.
 We know this will cause you to wonder whether the silence is real and thus your anxiety will begin.
 You will feel uncertain about whether we really are non-contactable and whether we are doing something else.
 The problem is, we know you only have a suspicion and nothing concrete.

-Accordingly, when you know we are apparently uncontactable you wonder who we are with and what we are doing.
+Accordingly, when you know we are apparently uncontactable you are likely to wonder who we are with and what we are doing.
 This makes you anxious.
-This provides us with fuel even though we do not witness it because we know how you will be feeling.
-We know that: –
+This provides us with Thought Fuel even though we do not witness it because we know how you will be feeling.
+We know or envisage based on previous experience that: –

 You will be toying with messaging us to see if it is received